1. Do I have to start my studies in a nursing assistant program?

 6. Are Traditional BSN courses online?

-The College offers multiple online and web-based resources, including the Blackboard Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
+The College offers multiple online and web-based resources, including the Canvas Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
 Class attendance is required, with digital resources as 24/7 on-demand learning support tools.

 7. Are there summer classes?